-Summer displacement.
-This is the total weight of the vessel in metric tons when it is loaded to its summer draft consisting of the sum of the lightweight tonnage plus deadweight summer tonnage.
+Summer displacement: This is the total weight of the vessel in metric tons when it is loaded to its summer draft consisting of the sum of the lightweight tonnage plus deadweight summer tonnage.

-Lightweight tonnage (Lightship).
-This is the weight of a vessel in metric tons as the shipyard delivers it; that is, with no fuel, stores, food and crew on board.
+Lightweight tonnage (Lightship): The weight of a vessel in metric tons as the shipyard delivers it; that is, with no fuel, stores, food and crew on board.

-Fully loaded displacement.
-The weight of the vessel in metric tons fully loaded with all stores, cargo, water, fuel, ammunitions, the weight of officers, and crew members as well as passengers, if any, and their belongings.
-This definition is applied only to vessels that pay tolls based on displacement.
+Fully loaded displacement: The weight of the vessel in metric tons fully loaded with all stores, cargo, water, fuel, ammunitions, the weight of officers, and crew members as well as passengers, if any, and their belongings.